NathanHarding/Covid.jl/README.md

 - Testing regimes
   - Hospital admissions only
   - A proportion of symptomatic cases
-  - A proportion of asymptomatic people (S, E, I1)
+  - A proportion of asymptomatic people (S, E, IA)
 - __Contact tracing__ regimes
   - None
   - Test all contacts of a known case